trigger-corp/Forge-Documentation/source/tutorials/weather/tutorial-2.rst

 **Goal: Displaying dynamic data**

 Using Mustache, it is quite simple to display the data.

+.. note:: To prevent attempts to parse Mustache or other templates as HTML, we recommend wrapping them in script tags with custom type attributes

 * Open ``index.html``
 * Remove "Weather forecast here." from the body tag